-What are Period Panties?
+What is Period Underwear?

-Definitely more economical in the long run compared to disposable underwear or wearing pads every day.
+For urinary issues – More economical in the long run compared to disposable underwear or wearing sanitary pads every day.
 And leak proof underpants are by far more comfortable and sleeker than “adult diapers”, am I right?

 Who Should Try Period Panties?